docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### TLS_LEVEL

 - **empty** => modern
-- modern => Enables TLSv1.2 and modern ciphers only. (default)
+- `modern` => Limits the cipher suite to secure ciphers only.
-- intermediate => Enables TLSv1, TLSv1.1 and TLSv1.2 and broad compatibility ciphers.
+- `intermediate` => Relaxes security by adding additional ciphers for broader compatibility.

+!!! info

+    In both cases TLS v1.2 is the minimum protocol version supported.

+!!! note

+    Prior to DMS v12.0, `TLS_LEVEL=intermediate` additionally supported TLS versions 1.0 and 1.1.
+If you still have legacy devices that can only use these versions of TLS, please follow [this workaround advice][gh-issue::tls-legacy-workaround].

 ##### SPOOF_PROTECTION